-THE panic over audiences has resulted in an erratic, not to say, zany sense of priorities.
-Television, said Fred Friendly, makes so much money doing its worst that it can't afford to do its best.
+3. The panic over audiences has resulted in an erratic, not to say, zany sense of priorities.
 The emerging rule seems to be the more trivial the event, the more tremendous the coverage, the more frantic the chase.
-It is indeed the era of the trivia cops.
-Newspapers and network TV do not hesitate to use a supermarket scandal sheet as the source and pretext for the most scurrilous stories of no redeeming public value.
-The practice is defended - if it is defended at all - on grounds that the story is about 'character'.
+It is indeed the era of the TRIVIA COPS.
+Goodnewspapers and the better elements in television do not hesitate to use a supermarket scandal sheet as the source and pretext for the most scurillous stories - stories of no redeeming public value.
+The practice is defended if it is defended at all - on grounds that the story is about "character".
 This is no more than prurience on stilts.
-It is as much about character as Joe McCarthy's list of names was to do with state secrets.
+It is as much about character as Joe McCarthy's list of names was to do state secrets.